248 E. Foothill Blvd., Suite 200, Monrovia, CA, 91016

 Water industry affiliations:

-Treviño currently serves as Upper District’s alternate representative to the Association of California Water Agencies’ Joint Powers Insurance Authority, representative to the San Gabriel Valley Protective Association, and on the board of the Main San Gabriel Basin Watermaster.
-He is also a member of the Los Angeles County Water Appeals Board, the vice president of the Los Angeles County Commission for Older Adults, and a former chairman of the South Pasadena Senior Commission.
+Treviño has served as a representative to the Association of California Water Agencies’ Joint Powers Insurance Authority, a representative to the San Gabriel Valley Protective Association, a board member of the Main San Gabriel Basin Watermaster, and as City Manager for the City of Bell Gardens.
+He worked for the Los Angeles Unified School District as a teacher and administrator until his retirement in 2002.
+He currently serves on the Los Angeles County Proposition W Regional Oversight Committee, the Los Angeles County Commission for Older Adults, and as Chair of the City of South Pasadena’s Public Works Commission.

-Treviño came to Upper District with an extensive water industry background.
-After many years with the Metropolitan Water District of Southern California, he retired from the agency in 2014 as a principal public affairs representative within the education unit of the External Affairs Group.
-Prior to that, he served as a government affairs representative for MWD.
-In this capacity, he worked closely with the chairmen of both the Senate and Assembly water committees on legislation that increased the efficiency of the State Water Project to ensure delivery of an adequate and reliable supply of affordable, high-quality water for Southern California.
-His work earned him recognition from the Legislature for increasing awareness of crucial water issues and improving the quality of life of all Californians.
+Treviño joined Upper District with extensive experience in the water industry.
+After many years with the Metropolitan Water District of Southern California (MWD), he retired in 2014 as a Principal Public Affairs Representative in the education unit of the External Affairs Group.
+Previously, he served as a Government Affairs Representative for MWD, collaborating with the chairmen of the Senate and Assembly water committees on legislation to enhance the efficiency of the State Water Project.
+His efforts ensured the delivery of an adequate, reliable supply of affordable, high-quality water for Southern California and earned him legislative recognition for raising awareness of critical water issues and improving the quality of life for all Californians.

 Professional and community activities:

-Throughout his career, Treviño has upheld the importance of educating young people from all cultural and social backgrounds.
-This passion for education led him to pursue a teaching credential from UCLA, and a Masters in School Management and an Administrative Credential from San Diego’s Point Loma Nazarene University.
-He then worked for the Los Angeles Unified School District as a teacher and administrator until his retirement in 2002.
+Throughout his career, Treviño has emphasized the importance of educating young people from all cultural and social backgrounds.
+His passion for education inspired him to earn a teaching credential from UCLA, as well as a master’s degree in School Management and an Administrative Credential from Point Loma Nazarene University in San Diego.

-Treviño is a U.S. Army veteran who served during the Vietnam War and received an honorable discharge in 1968.
-Using the GI Bill, he went on to earn an Associate of Arts degree from Los Angeles Trade-Technical College and a Bachelor of Arts degree in Political Science from California State University at Los Angeles.
+Following his service in the U.S. Army during the Vietnam War, Treviño utilized the GI Bill to further his education.
+He earned an Associate of Arts degree from Los Angeles Trade-Technical College and a Bachelor of Arts in Political Science from California State University, Los Angeles.

 He currently resides in South Pasadena with his wife, Carmen.